 The Network meets quarterly to feedback on their ambassadorial duties, to agree key messages and to influence future development and works in collaboration with the National Apprenticeship Service.
 The Network can who can arrange for employers to come to school events and activities to talk about apprenticeships, and may be able to bring apprentices along too.
 It can be arranged for young apprenticeship ambassadors to visit schools and colleges too.

 The contact to discuss booking an Ambassador is Charlotte Potter, please email Charlotte on: email@example.com

 SME’s can also register with www.apprenticemakers.org.uk and access useful resources, webinars and blogs, post threads, ask questions or network and share with other SMEs around employing an apprentice.

-Apprenticeships are changing, find out the latest reforms information for stakeholders, partners and employers on: https://www.gov.uk/government/collections/apprenticeship-changes.
+Apprenticeships changed in 2017, find out the latest reforms information for stakeholders, partners and employers on: https://www.gov.uk/government/collections/apprenticeship-changes.